— Social campaign imagery · 150+ styles · 4K

 Do I need to write prompts to use RAWSHOT?

-What does AI-assisted fashion photography change for SKU-scale catalogs and social campaigns?
+What does AI-assisted fashion photography change for SKU-scale catalogs and social teams?

-Why skip reshooting every SKU when the season, channel, or post format changes?
+Why skip reshooting every SKU when a season changes or a campaign theme shifts?

 How do we turn flat garments into catalogue-ready imagery without prompting?